cloudant-labs/graphdb-slate/source/index.md

 Cloudant provides reliable [database](#databases) hosting and support for applications of any scale.
 It’s available to users within minutes of [creating an account](https://cloudant.com/sign-up/) because there’s nothing to install.
 This documentation contains [more detail about Cloudant](#why_cloudant), [the technology which supports it](#no_SQL), and [API reference](#api-reference) for developers.

 Documentation should be inspring: a cook book instead of a long description of the oven.
-Cloudant encourages contribution and suggestions for improvement to this page.
+Cloudant encourages contributions and suggestions for improvement to this page.
 Contributions can be made through [GitHub](https://github.com/cloudant-labs/slate).
 Support is available to users through their dashboard and within a dedicated community on [StackOverflow](http://stackoverflow.com/questions/tagged/cloudant).

 ## Who are we?